andreacappelletti97/mapreduce_hw2/README.md

 For simplicity, we consider just one entire log file, the name has to be specified into the config of our project in order to retrieve the first line of the file and then create the time intervals.

-The standard log file used to run the mapreduce so far is named input.log and is placed into the input_dir/ directory in HDFS.
+The standard log file used to run the mapreduce so far is named <code>input.log</code> and is placed into the <code>input_dir/</code> directory in HDFS.

 ## Installation
 Please note that in order to properly build the jar, you have to setup